 FOSTER & ADOPTION INFORMATION

 Our ministry partner Family Solutions will provide information on the roles and responsibilities of foster/adoptive parents and the process you will need to go through to become licensed to foster or adopt.
-You will also hear about the rewards and real challenges of fostering/adopting.
-Bring all your questions and concerns.
-Attending this meeting does not commit you to any decision.
-It only provides you with the information you need to decide if fostering is right for your family and guide you in the next steps if you decide to move forward.
+They will also share about the rewards and real challenges of fostering/adopting.
+They will provide you with the information you need to decide if fostering is right for your family and guide you in the next steps if you decide to move forward.
 Click HERE to find out more.

 FOSTER & ADOPTION SUPPORT GROUP

 Are you a foster and/or adoptive parent?
 Do you want a place to connect, share experiences, pray together and encourage one another?
 We know foster and adoptive parents live in a unique world of state regulations, bio-parent visits and licensing guidelines as well as experience the emotions that come along with loving vulnerable children.
 We invite you to join us the 3rd Sunday of each month in Room A of the Fellowship Hall from 11:15 am – 12:30 pm as we join together to gain strength and comfort from fellow believers on their journey to care for children, please contact Karan Belmonte at karan@efcChico.org.